mesosphere/marathon/docs/docs/ssl-basic-access-authentication.md

 <div class="alert alert-info">
   <strong>Note:</strong> It's highly recommended to enable SSL if you
   plan to use basic authentication.
-If SSL is not enabled, the username and password for your Marathon instances will be transmitted unecrypted and can easily be read by unintended parties.
+If SSL is not enabled, the username and password for your Marathon instances will be transmitted unencrypted and can easily be read by unintended parties.
 </div>